phellams/phwriter/README.md

 ## Usage

-The primary cmdlet provided by this module is New-PHWriter.
+The primary cmdlet provided by this module is `New-PHWriter`.
 Generates formatted help text based on an array of hashtables defining your cmdlet's parameters.

 #### 🏮 New-PHWriter